 Agriculture is one of the primary sectors driving Limpopo's economy, and is a highly well organised industry that is monitored by the Limpopo Provincial Government, Agricultural and Rural Development, which contributes significantly to the provinces food production.

-The province has ideal climatic conditions for farming, with major crops like maize, avocado, coffee, peaches, litchis, papayas, tomatoes, potatoes and tea for import and local markets.
+The province has ideal climatic conditions for farming, with major crops like maize, avocado, coffee, peaches, litchis, papayas (as we know it: paw paws), tomatoes, potatoes and tea for import and local markets.
 Agricultural jobs are available all rear round along with seasonal agricultural jobs.

 Job opportunities in this sector include farm managers, agricultural engineers, agronomists, and crop scientists.